codersuk/aws-file-sharing/README.md

 1. Reactjs/vuejs/meteorjs
-2. Amazon S3
+2. Firebase
-3. Amazon Lambda - Nodejs, lambda or php
+3. Firebase Admin-sdk - Nodejs
-4. DynamoDB - this is optional
+4. Firebase Store/Storage/auth

 The general setup of this session is for you to try to set up the environment on your own and build up the script.
 This task should be completed within 2hours or so.
-For those who are fast, we have additional tasks such as adding the files’ information to a database.
-We have chosen DynamoDB to stick within the AWS environment so that it is easier for you to spin up and destroy these containers.
+For those who are fast, we have additional tasks such as adding the files’ information to a database (noSQL).

+We have chosen Firebase so that it is easier for you to spin a up a setup that can host your final product as well as store the code all in one SDK and cloud service.
+The Firebase cloud system is mostly a Baas (back end as a service.)

 During the session you can ask the organiser for help or work in pairs to complete the tasks.
 Do not overcomplicate the task, keep it as simple as possible without fancy designs or additional bells and whistles.